Edit

 How to configure systems for high accuracy

 Time accuracy entails the end-to-end distribution of accurate time from the authoritative time source to the end device.
-Anything that adds asymmetry in measurements along this path will negatively influence the accuracy achievable on your devices.
+Anything that adds asymmetry in measurements along this path negatively influences the accuracy achievable on your devices.

-For this reason, we have documented the Support boundary to configure the Windows Time service for high-accuracy environments outlining the environmental requirements that must also be satisfied to reach high accuracy targets.
+For this reason, the Support boundary to configure the Windows Time service for high-accuracy environments is documented outlining the environmental requirements that must also be satisfied to reach high accuracy targets.

 Operating System requirements